weirdwizardthomas/weirdwizardthomas/README.md

 - 👋 Hi, I’m @weirdwizardthomas, a Master's student of AI
-- 👀 I’m interested in Machine Learning, data processing, web applications to name a few!
+- 👀 I’m interested in Machine Learning, data processing and web applications to name a few!
-- 🌱 I’m currently learning Ruby, Scala, Wolfram Mathematica.
-I meddle with Django to write my own serves for my web apps.
+- 🌱 I meddle with Django & Rails to write my own servers for my web apps.
 I'm an ideas man, I've got a big backlog of projects to work on.
 - 💞️ I’m not looking for any collaborations or job offers, I am quite busy with my studies, work & personal projects!

 <!---